Planning a trip to Disney World and you want to stay onsite without breaking the bank?

 Compared to the other levels of resorts, the Value resorts definitely scream “Disney” a lot louder.

 Even though the resorts are at the Value level and some of their amenities (like room size) might be compared to less expensive hotel options (like a Super 8), they are definitely still on Disney property and the theming inside and outside the rooms reflect that.

-Value resort swimming pools
+Do the Value resort pools have slides?

 Disney Value resorts have 1 large themed pool and usually a couple other smaller pools.

 Value resorts do not have any slides (all other resort price levels do), but some may have water play “spraygrounds” and/or children’s pools.